Are you eligible for temporary accommodation?

-If your housing situation is urgent, you will first be placed into interim accommodation, also known as emergency temporary accommodation.
+If your housing situation is urgent, you’ll first be placed into interim accommodation, also known as emergency temporary accommodation.
 Interim accommodation is normally either a bed and breakfast, hotel or hostel.

 Once temporary accommodation becomes available you are expected to accept this, as refusal is seen as making yourself intentionally homeless.

-If your council decide not to house you
+If your council decides not to house you

 Who to contact for further information